 The two are pretty similar.
 And below there’s a comparison table for those who think more visually.
 Both are GDPR compliant.
 Both user interfaces are simple and friendly – so which you prefer may well be down to preference.

 Survey Monkey can integrate with Microsoft 365 to some extent.
 It will let you create and share surveys within Microsoft’s OneDrive.
 It will even allow for interactive previews inside Microsoft Teams.
-But it won’t connect to Flow no matter how politely you ask it.
+But it won’t connect to Microsoft Power Automate no matter how politely you ask it.
 This will no doubt put off certain power users.